Submissions for the 2018-2019 Staged Reading Series will open August 1, 2017 and remain open until May 31, 2018.

 When will I find out if my play is selected?

 Writers will be notified by email when we have received your submission.
-If your play is chosen for a Rough Draft Reading, you will be notified by July 31, 2018.
+If your play is chosen for a Staged Reading, you will be notified by July 31, 2018.

 If at any time you would like to receive an update on the status of your submission, feel free to send an email to email@example.com.

-RDR events are typically held on the third Monday of each month (with the exception of November and December).
+Staged Reading Series events are typically held on the third Sunday of each month (with the exception of November and December).
 Scripts are assigned a director and a cast, and in most cases scripts are given two rehearsals during the week prior to the reading.
-Writers are invited to attend rehearsals and the RDR event, but it is not required.
+Writers are invited to attend rehearsals and the reading, but it is not required.

 What happens in the Critical Response session?